 We are made in God’s image, so as social creatures, we are not designed to continually be alone, but rather interacting with others.
 God wants close association with us, His ultimate creation, as shown in the Garden of Eden (Gen 3:8).
 God didn’t wipe His hands of man and remain aloof in Heaven after man sinned but outworked through Jesus the means of salvation whereby we could come back close to Him – having fellowship with the Father and Son by the Holy Spirit dwelling within, and then being together for all eternity (1 Jn 1:3; Rev 21:3).

-Fellowship to be built up
+Fellowship to be built up and build others up

-support them while also receiving from them (1 Cor 10:13; 2 Cor 1:3,4).
+receiving from them (1 Cor 10:13; 2 Cor 1:3,4).
 Fellowship includes: recognising each other’s worth and equality as in God’s sight we all are equal, no one is inferior or superior and we all share equally in the transforming power of His love (Gal 3:28; Col 3:11); being sensitive to others needs and desires, and by being other-focused we can become ‘whole’ people (Rom 12:15,16; 1 Cor 12:25,26; Heb 13:3); respecting the worth of another and submitting in an attitude of humility, motivated by the fear of God (1 Cor 12:21); giving and receiving based on ability and need, “Doing to others as we would they do to us”, not just material possessions but also encouragement, ministry, counsel and practical help (Lk 6:31); a unity of heart and mind as people pull together in the same direction (Eph 4:3; Phil 1:5,27); a genuine concern and care for one another, treating them as we would treat Christ in a tangible and practical way by "going and doing" (Mt 25:40; Lk 10:27-37).

 Fellowship, both with the saved and unsaved, is having a supportive relationship that involves some or several of these areas: material, physical, emotional, social and spiritual.
 Through ministering to each other’s needs, and carrying their burdens we are fulfilling the law of Christ (Gal 6:2).
 This involves commitment, openness and vulnerability to be like Christ, “Who for our sake became poor that we might be rich” (2 Cor 8:9).Love for Jesus, which translates into love for others, is to be the motivation.
 Jesus said, “Love